openebs/openebs/contribute/CONTRIBUTING-TO-DEVELOPER-DOC.md

 Developer documentation is available under the folder: [openebs/contribute](https://github.com/openebs/openebs/tree/master/contribute)

-The developer documentation includes anything that will help the community like:
+The documentation includes anything that will help the community like:

 - Architecture and Design documentation
 - Technical or Research Notes